 The electrically operated dialysis chair shall have weight monitoring capability upto 200 kg.

-The battery backup inside the electrically operated chair shall be as per IS 13450 (Part 1)
+The battery backup inside the electrically operated chair shall be as per IS 13450 (Part 1).

 Hand Control: The electrically operated chair shall have two hand controls.
 One nurse operated hand control and one patient operated hand control.
 The patient individual hand control allows operation of the seat/footrest and backrest position for comfortable position during the procedure.
 The nursing staff should have control of Hi/Lo function only and this should be at the rear of the chair.